 Kayla Fratt (KF) 41:24

-Yeah, I think I was just like, surprised that you had started your own thing, and was admiring that because I, we’ve, you are clearly an orator and an educator.
+I think I was just surprised that you had started your own thing.
+And was admiring that because you are clearly an orator and an educator.
 And that’s not my natural suit.
-I am more of like the strategist, which is something we also kind of realized later in the partnership, or triple, triple.
-Whatever it is.
-We realized that like we have really good strengths that balance each other out to kind of make a good foundational team.
-But yeah, I think I had just asked like, Yeah, how did you decide to get that started and picking your brain a little bit to see if I, there was something I could do to help get it off the ground?
-And I think that’s when you were like, Well, we I mean, maybe you just join, we’ll see what happens.
-So yeah,
+I am more of the strategist, which is something we also realized later in the partnership, or triple whatever it is.
+We realized that we have really good strengths that balance each other out to make a good foundational team.

 Kayla Fratt (KF) 44:20

-that sounds like Edward just telling it.
-Exactly.
+That sounds like Edwin just telling it exactly how it is.
 He’s a very direct fella.

-So I guess Yeah, I think my whole thing is that I don’t think I have the knowledge as much knowledge or it’s like a little bit of impostor syndrome, but it’s more of you don’t realize how much You absorb or how much I’ve learned?
-I?
-Yeah, just being in it for four years now it feels like it’s not enough.
-But at the same time, it’s, you’ve learned quite a bit.
-And if I look back at where I started, like, I would have loved to have, you know, me to look at to give me some sort of direction to how how to progress within the field and things like that.
-So, yeah, I don’t know.
+My whole thing is that I don’t think I have the knowledge.
+Or it’s a little bit of impostor syndrome.
+You don’t realize how much you absorb, or how much I’ve learned?
+Just being in it for four years now it feels like it’s not enough.
+But at the same time you’ve learned quite a bit.
+And if I look back at where I started, I would have loved to have a “me” to look at to give me some sort of direction.
+How to progress within the field and things like that.

 Kayla Fratt (KF) 50:31

-No, I think that makes a lot of sense.
-And I think one of the things that is, yeah, so exciting and valuable about the field is how much it’s growing right now.
-And that there, it does seem like, potentially, we’re in a little bit of a second wave where there are more people who have, there’s quite a few groups and folks who, including a lot of the people we’ve had on this podcast, who have maybe been in the field for kind of three to five years.
-And I think that’s a really useful model for people who want to get into the field because I know Yeah, like 434 or five years ago, when you and I were both trying to get into this field.
-There.
-I felt like I was kind of looking at the models and being like, oh my gosh, okay.
-There’s like Sam Wasser and Heath Smith and Meg Parker and Deb Willa.
-And like, they’ve all been doing this for 20 years.
-Like, I don’t know if the roadmap that they made is applicable for how I am going to go forward.
-And, you know, like, they definitely were like the big trailblazers and helped so much.
-And it seems like there’s kind of another wave coming through that hopefully, at least the way that we did it three, four or five years ago is a little bit more helpful for the people who are trying to do it.
-Right now.
-Yeah, well, I think is there anything else that I didn’t ask you about?
-Or that you wanted to circle back to? to kind of wrap up?
+Three, four or five years ago, when you and I were both trying to get into this field, I felt like I was looking at the models and being like, “Oh my gosh, okay.
+There’s Sam Wasser and Heath Smith and Meg Parker and Deb Woollett.
+And they’ve all been doing this for 20 years.
+I don’t know if the roadmap that they made is applicable for how I am going to go forward.”
+They definitely were the big trailblazers and helped so much.
+And it seems like there’s another wave coming through.
+Hopefully the way that we did it three, four or five years ago is a little bit more helpful for the people who are trying to do it right now.

 No, I think we literally covered as much as I can.
 Yeah.